Kayak fishing has become one of the fastest growing sports over the last few years.

 Kayaks that come in brighter colors aren’t just for making a fashion statement – they can be much easier to locate in an emergency.

-But with the technology improving all the time (coupled with the rise in popularity of the sport) inflatable kayaks are getting more expensive.
+But with the technology improving all the time (coupled with the rise in popularity of the sport), they are getting more expensive.

 Stick to your budget, your skill level, and take into account how often you’re actually going to use it.
-If you’re fishing all day every day, then a 2K yak will be a sound investment.
+If you’re fishing all day every day, then a more expensive kayak will be a sound investment.

 Can you fish from an inflatable kayak?